vellankikoti/troubleshoot-kubernetes-like-a-pro/README.md

     - **Description**: Incorrect storage class prevents pod from accessing persistent storage.
     - **Fix**: Review storage class and PVC configuration for correctness.

+35. **pod-memory-leak**
+    - **Description**: The pod suffers from memory leaks, causing the container to consume excessive memory over time.
+    - **Fix**: Investigate application logs and optimize memory usage in the pod.

 ---

 ## How to Simulate and Fix These Issues